janet-lang/janet/doc/bytecode.md

 * 0 arg - Used for noops, returning nil, or other instructions that take no arguments.
 The payload is essentially ignored.
-* 1 arg - All payload bits correspond to a single value, usually a signed or a signed integer/ Used for instructions of 1 argument, like returning a value, yielding a value to the parent fiber, or doing a jump.
+* 1 arg - All payload bits correspond to a single value, usually a signed or unsigned integer.
+  Used for instructions of 1 argument, like returning a value, yielding a value to the parent fiber, or doing a jump.
 * 2 arg - Payload is split into byte 2 and bytes 3 and 4.